omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 When a Value Suggest resource template is used for an item, media, or item set, the designated properties will auto-suggest values from the vocabulary specified in the template.

 Users must start typing in the open text box of that specific property to prompt the auto-suggest feature.
 There may be a slight delay, but a drop-down menu will appear with choices drawn directly from the authority or vocabulary list you have associated with that property.
+In some cases, your text will search behind-the-scenes values: for example, ROR will display organization names with matching acronyms; ORCID will display researcher names that match an ORCID ID you have entered.

 ![Item property Subject with "fashion" typed in the field.
 A dropdown menu auto-suggests terms, including "fashion design," which is selected.](../modules/modulesfiles/ValSug-ItemProperty1.png)